CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Extended Experimental Analysis

-As illustrated in Figure~\ref{fig:K_}, increasing the context token length $K$ initially improves both I-AUROC and P-AUROC, reaching peak performance at $K = 6$.
+\textbf{Influence of context token length.} As illustrated in Fig.~\ref{fig:K_}, increasing the context token length $K$ initially improves both I-AUROC and P-AUROC, reaching peak performance at $K = 6$.
 Further increasing $K$ beyond this point leads to performance degradation, likely due to overfitting in the prompt space.
 Therefore, we adopt $K = 6$ as the default setting in all experiments.